emaloney/MBDataEnvironment/README.md

 * Or do you resign yourself to never evolving your backend systems—or doing it much more slowly than you'd like?

-The purpose of the Mockingbird Data Environment is to free you from having to choose one of these goals at the expense of the others.
+The purpose of the Mockingbird Data Environment is to free you from having to make these compromises.

 #### The Root of the Problem